DavidJDallas/APhilosophyOfSoftwareDesign/chapter2.md

 'Dependencies lead to change amplification and a high cognitive load.
 Obscruity creates unknown unknowns and also contributes to cognitive load.

+Complexity is also incremental and typically occurs through many many small increments.